An interpretable neural network-based non-proportional odds model for ordinal regression: Experiments on Real-World Datasets

 \paragraph{real-estate.} The results of real-estate ($n=413, d=3$) dataset are shown in Figure \ref{fig:real-estate-main}(\subref{fig:real-estate}).
 For the second covariate, ``Dist\_to\_station'', the increasing distance adversely affects the house price.
 Moreover, the degree of the adverse effect increases for more expensive houses.
 The third covariate, ``Num\_of\_conv\_store'' positively affects the house price.
 However, the degree of the positive effect decreases for more expensive houses.
 For the first covariate, ``House\_age'', the age of the house adversely affects the house price for lower-price houses; however, this effect almost vanishes (as $\hat{s}_1(u)$ approaches $0$ as $u$ increases) for higher price houses.
 See Figure~\ref{fig:real-estate-main}(\subref{fig:real-estate-levels}) for the scatter plots between covariates and house price.
 For instance, we can observe that the house age does not seem to adversely affect the house price for higher price houses, while it seems to have a slightly negative effect when considering lower-priced houses.

-The regression results of several datasets are also provided in Supplement~\ref{supp:additional_experiments}.
+Please note that the descriptions of the datasets, along with the learning curves, are presented in the first row of Figures \ref{fig:autoMPG6} and \ref{fig:real-estate-main} respectively.
+The regression results of several additional datasets are also provided in Supplement~\ref{supp:additional_experiments}.
 Additionally, see Supplement~\ref{supp:summary_of_datasets} for pairwise scatter plots of all datasets used in this study, and Supplement~\ref{supp:marginal_effects} for the discussion on marginal effects~\citep{agresti2018simple}.